ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/kubernetes-services/installing-ams-on-azure-aks.md

 ![](@site/static/img/azure-aks/azure-aks-8-2.png)

 ## Step 8: Enable SSL
-We will discuss how to enable SSL for both cases, using `Nginx Ingress Controller` or using `Azure Application Gateway`
+We will discuss how to enable SSL for both cases, using Nginx Ingress Controller or using Azure Application Gateway.

 ### Nginx Ingress Controller
 After creating the DSN records for both Origin and Edge.
-- Get the `ams-k8s-ssl.sh` script and run it.
+- Get the `ams-k8s-ssl.sh` script and run it to enable SSL.
 ```
 wget https://raw.githubusercontent.com/ant-media/helm/add_helm_repo/ams-k8s-ssl.sh
 bash ams-k8s-ssl.sh